The Best Artificial Christmas Trees of 2025

 Artificial Flocked Realistic Pine Tree

-Snow-flocked tips create a unique wintry feel, making this 7.5-foot Christmas tree an eye-catching addition to any room during the holidays.
+Snow-flocked tips create a unique wintry feel, making this Christmas tree an eye-catching addition to any room during the holidays.
 I use this tree in my office every year!
+The center pole plug system makes the ease of setup a dream!

 National Tree Company “Feel Real” Frasier Grande Tree

-The “feel real” branch tips come with 1,000 clear Christmas lights.
+When people ask “what is the most realistic pre-lit Christmas tree?”
+I say this one!
+The “feel real” branch tips come with 1,000 clear lights.
 This is the tree I bought for our new house when we moved in and it’s gorgeous!!!

 Another great option is the National Tree 7.5 Foot “Feel Real” Downswept Douglas Fir Tree.